nobu1/PenetrationTestProject/AttackVM/parrot.md

 ## Change Network Adapter Setting
 1. Network adapter setting from NAT to **Host-only Adapter**
     ![Setting5](../img/VirtualBox_Setting5.png)
     Since the host-only adapter can communicate within the virtual network, no damage occurs even if the machine attempts to attack a public service machines.
+    Although the Host-only adapter cannot communicate with the public network, each virtual machine can communicate with each others.